 The world’s first voice-based lie detection system has been developed by Russian experts, called RiskControl.
 The acoustic properties of speech are analyzed by a computer system, which compares the results and determines if the person’s words can be trusted.

-The RiskControl asks the participant control questions in the first stage of its operation, and as a result, it collects a sample of an emotionally neutral voice reaction when the person tells the truth.
+The RiskControl asks the participant control questions in the first stage of its operation.
+As a result, it collects a sample of an emotionally neutral voice reaction when the person tells the truth.
 All the responses are compared to the sample and are deemed false if there are substantial differences.

 According to the Science Director of Fora Digital, Maxim Konobeevsky in his explanation to Izvestia said: “It was surprising for us to find a specific sign of a lie when the test participant says YES, and at the same time the spectrum of frequencies of his voice is the same as when the answer is NO”